-The name of, and path to, the script or program on the Monitoring Station that will collect metrics.
+The name of, and path to, the script or program on the Monitoring Station that collects metrics.

-The uptime user account on the up.time Monitoring Station must be able to execute the script or program that you use.
+The uptime user account on the Uptime Infrastructure Monitor Monitoring Station must be able to execute the script or program that you use.
 Ensure that the permissions for the uptime user account are set correctly.